dnlek/cmdcli/README.md

         required: true, // (default: false) Mark optional param as required.
 Applies only to optional params.
         nargs: '*', // how many times argument can be used.
         isPassword: true, // whether given param is a password.
-Passwords are hidden with *** when given via prompt ...
+Passwords are hidden with *** when given via prompt
+        promptChoices: ['one', 'two'], // (array|fn) When no value is given to the positional argument prompt will be shown with available list of values
+        ...
       }], // we can also apply configuration to each argument ];